pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

 Where:

-- `.openID` -- the issuer identifier.
+- `.openID`: The issuer identifier.
 You can define as many OpenID providers as you like.
-If the provider supports OpenID Connect Discovery, the value of `openID` is used to auto-configure the provider by using information from `https://openid.example.com/.well-known/openid-configuration`.
+If the provider supports OpenID Connect Discovery, the value of `openID` auto-configures the provider by using the information from `https://openid.example.com/.well-known/openid-configuration`.
-- `.openID.issuerURI` -- the issuer URI.
+- `.openID.issuerURI`: The issuer URI.
 The value of `issuerURI` must not contain `.well-known/openid-configuration` and must match the value of the `issuer` field.
-See OpenID Connect documentation at `https://openid.example.com/.well-known/openid-configuration` for more information.
+See the OpenID Connect documentation at `https://openid.example.com/.well-known/openid-configuration` for more information.

   > **Note** You can retrieve the values of `issuerURI` and `clientID` when registering a client with the provider, which in most cases, is by using a web UI.